glowkeeper/booleanIteration/presentation/iteration.md

 # Loops

 In programming, iteration is often referred to as _looping_, because when a program iterates, it _loops_ through steps.

-Programming languages implement iteration using statements like `for` and `while`.
+Programming languages implement loops using statements like `for` and `while`.

 ```javascript
 let done = false;